jamiekurtz/jamiekurtz.github.io/_drafts/2015-05-25-10-easy-tips-for-lean-and-clean-agile-development.md

 To be fair, you can't just "turn on" [continuous delivery](http://continuousdelivery.com/) (CD).
 It does take some skill and experience.
 So maybe this particular trick isn't easy. **But you can** bring on a consultant that will make it easy.
 It generally doesn't take a ton of time for an engineer experienced in the ways of CD to right the ship.
 So if this is a new concept to you, reach out to me at [Fusion Alliance](http://www.fusionalliance.com).
 Either myself or a number of others would be happy to take a few weeks to turn on CD, and help your team realize the full potential of agile.

+#### 6. Press Release on the Wall

+I learned years ago that one of the best things you can do to keep a team moving forwward, and in the right direction, is to "start with the press release".
+Before you worry about the backlog, or the next sprint, someone (usually the product owner or product/program manager type) needs to write a one-pager on the user-oriented things that will be in the next release.
+There are tips and templates online for writing press releases.
+But the main idea is to create a target of-sorts, which the development team can use to maintain focus.
+It's all too easy to miss the forest from the trees when you're staring at scrum boards and user stories all day everyday.

+What you want is a succinct list of brief business scenarios and user experience enhancements that all those user stories roll up into.
+Where a release might include a few dozen user stories (depending on the size of the release of, course), our one-pager should list at most maybe ten high-level scenarios.
+Many people nowadays call them epics.
+Regardless, they are intentionally higher level than the user stories.

+So here's the the best part: make your one-pager big and colorful, like on a poster board, and put it on the wall for the entire team to see.
+I've even used graphic artists to create the poster so that it looks nice, looks professional, and then had them printed at Kinko's on nice big glossy posters.
+Then as stories get completed, you can indicate epic-level progress on the poster.
+This works very well to make sure everyone's working towards the bigger things, and not losing sight of the desired enhancements to the user's experience.

+I'd even recommend adding a screen mockup or two, or other visualation, to the poster.
+If a couple dozen user stories will result in a new screen, then put a mockup of that very screen on the poster for all to see.
+Having those visuals in plain site on the wall can really help in the way of collaboration and brainstorming within the team.
+Further, it helps communicate to passers by what the team is currently working on.

+Provide local automation, “go” script
+Pair programming “core hours”
+Architecture up front, with adequate docs and samples Press Release, features matrix on the wall, even use sexy mockups/wireframes…. and a scrum board is NOT a press release or good target
+Reduce branching, be careful of feature branches, favor lean and clean Atlassian tools

+Above the line - below the line, do whatever’s fastest separate from reporting Feature toggles over branches
+Release features is marketing and feature toggles Bring in fresh blood, consultants… the different view is priceless Dependencies kill!
+Ruthlessly remove them.